 Comments/complaints received by telephone

 At all times, customers need to know we are listening and responding.
-Ensure that the caller gets an adequate response by directing the call appropriately to either the individual member of staff, their line-manager or to the Director of Finance and Operations (DFO).
+Ensure that the caller gets an adequate response by directing the call appropriately to either the individual member of staff, their line-manager or to the Director of Finance and Operations (DFO) or the Director for Wales if related to our Welsh Language Standards.

 Listen sensitively to the complainant.
 Explain that we have a formal complaints process and that you are happy to note down the complaint now and to get it dealt with.